-Chicken Coconut Curry
+Chicken Curry With Coconut Milk

 Table of contents

-Why We Love This Chicken Coconut Curry
+Why We Love This Coconut Chicken Curry

-For this mild curry, I like to use 2 tablespoons curry powder to season the chicken and sauce.
+- Curry Powder & Seasonings – For this mild curry, I like to use 2 tablespoons curry powder to season the chicken and sauce.
 In large supermarkets in the spice isle, you’ll find “Curry Powder” which is a British-style curry spice blend and works really well with the sweet coconut sauce.

-Additionally, you’ll need salt and garlic for seasoning.
+- Additionally, you’ll need salt and garlic for seasoning.
 Plus I like to add in fresh chopped cilantro and maple syrup for sweetness at the end.
 You can substitute brown sugar for the maple syrup if you prefer.

-The protein of choice here is boneless, skinless chicken breast.
+- Chicken Breast – The protein of choice for this coconut curry chicken is boneless, skinless chicken breasts.
 You’ll want to cut it into bite-sized cubes before searing it.
-You can also use chicken thighs, or turkey breast instead for an equally yummy curry.
+You can also use skinless chicken thighs or turkey breast instead for an equally yummy curry.
+Note, if your chicken is frozen, here’s how to safely thaw it.

-The main sauce for this curry is a combination of “lite” coconut milk and broth.
+- Chicken Broth, Coconut Milk and Coconut Oil – The main sauce for this curry is a combination of “lite” coconut milk and broth.
 You can certainly use homemade chicken stock or bone broth instead.

-And for more coconut flavor, I opted for coconut oil as the cooking fat.
+- And for more coconut flavor, I opted for coconut oil as the cooking fat.
 Other options would be ghee or canola oil.

-Around here we are always in favor of veggie-forward recipes, even those that include meat or poultry.
+- Vegetables – Around here we are always in favor of veggie-forward recipes, even those that include meat or poultry.
 So we have added an extra dose of veggies to this chicken curry.
 Here’s what you’ll need:

 - 4 cups gold potatoes cut into 1-inch chunks, about 1 pound 4 ounces